 Before we tackle the question of which is better, recurve bow vs compound bow, we should distinguish exactly how a recurve bow relates to a traditional bow.
 A recurve bow is a type of traditional bow.

-Traditional bows: Traditional bow and arrow conjures heroes in tights traipsing through the woods or medieval warfare.
-Under the category of “traditional bows” though, you will usually find incredible craftmanship and modern usefulness. recurve bow vs compound bowBear Archery Grizzly 40 Recurve Bow Since they require upper body strength to pull back the bowstring, traditional bows are more physically straining.
+Traditional bows and arrows conjure heroes in tights traipsing through the woods or medieval warfare.
+Under the category of “traditional bows” though, you will usually find incredible craftmanship and modern usefulness.
+Since they require upper body strength to pull back the bowstring, traditional bows are more physically straining.
 Traditional bows include longbows and recurve bows.
 Below are the differences.

-Recurve bows: Recurve bows shoot faster and more powerfully than a long bow because of the number-three shape.
+Recurve bows shoot faster and more powerfully than a long bow because of the number-three shape.
 At the tips, the bow curves out toward the target.
 The draw length on a recurve bow is more important than on a longbow.
-A traditional bow’s bowstring can be drawn back as far as you are able.
+A traditional bow’s bowstring can be drawn back as far as you are able to pull it.
 A recurve bow has a set drawback length.
-(This can be adjusted with bow maintenance tools.

 Advantages of recurve bows: